-Each one has a social circle, family, business network, shul, and/or cellphone filled with contacts that could become your next big supporters.
+Each one has a social circle, family, business network, shul, and/or phone filled with contacts that could become your next big supporters.

 Yeah, sure, Avraham, you’re thinking.
 My donor isn’t interested in troubling himself to make introductions for me.

 Well, you’re right - but you’re also wrong.
 Nobody likes troubling themselves.
-But they’re still kind, generous, and passionate enough about your cause to support it.
+But they’re still kind, generous, and care enough about your cause to support it.

 So - what if you made intros easy for them?

 What if you gave your donors absolute clarity on